gorangalinec/zf-beginners-doctrine2/ch5/docs/readme.md

     ~/extracted-to-subdir/zf-beginners-doctrine2/ch5/scripts$ php -f insert-countries.php

-7. The Country entity is read-only, and thus Country entities cannot be updated, only deleted or new Country entities inserted.
+    Note: The Country entity is read-only, and thus Country entities cannot be updated, only deleted or new Country entities inserted.

-8. public/captcha must be readable and writeable by the webserver.
+7. public/captcha must be readable and writeable by the webserver.

-9. data/cache must be readable writeable by the webserver (see \#4 below).
+8. data/cache must be readable writeable by the webserver (see \#4 below).

-10. The "zenddate" type from DoctrineExtensions is used in the StampItem entity.
+9. The "zenddate" type from DoctrineExtensions is used in the StampItem entity.
 DoctrineExtensions is available at https://github.com/beberlei/DoctrineExtensions.
    DoctrineExtensions should be installed under one of your include_path directories.
    Note: Use of "zenddate" will generate erroneous ALTER TABLE messages whenever "php doctrine.php orm:schema-tool:update --dump-sql" is done.
    These can be ignored.